-My PUBLICATIONS include several books and almost 60 scholarly articles.
+My PUBLICATIONS include several books and over 70 scholarly articles.
 My FIELDWORK and research have taken me to many other places in Latin America, including Highland Ecuador and Cuba.
 In 2005, I completed a book on the Cuban ritual language of Palo Monte (a religious practice somewhat akin to Santería), whose true African roots can now be traced for the first time.
 I am also actively researching Central West-African languages (especially Kikongo), once widely spoken in the Americas during the slave trade.
 My Fonética y fonología españolas (2007) is currently being prepared for its 5th edition.
 An English translation of Palenque (Colombia): oralidad, identidad y resistencia.
 Un enfoque interdisciplinario (G. Maglia & A. Schwegler, 2012) will appear in 2017 in Benjamins’ series Creole Language Library under the title of Orality, identity, and resistance in Palenque (Colombia): An interdisciplinary approach.
-The most recent collective edited volume by me is The Iberian challenge: Creole languages beyond the plantation setting (2016, co-edited with J. McWhorter and L. Ströbel) and Orality, identity, and resistance in Palenque (Colombia): An interdiscipli-nary approach (f2017), co-edited with B. Kirschen and G. Maglia).
+The most recent collective edited volumes by me are The Iberian challenge: Creole languages beyond the plantation setting (2016, co-edited with J. McWhorter and L. Ströbel) and Orality, identity, and resistance in Palenque (Colombia): An interdiscipli-nary approach (f2017), co-edited with B. Kirschen and G. Maglia).

 From 1999 to 2001 I worked in Costa Rica as Director of UC's Education Abroad Program.
 I am currently Director of Global Cultures (an interdisciplinary B.A. program) at UC Irvine, and a regular faculty member in the Department of Spanish and Portuguese.